alibagherifam/kavoshgar/README.md

 > configuration mechanisms, such as Dynamic Host Configuration Protocol (DHCP) or
 > Domain Name System (DNS), and without special static configuration of a network host."

+In simple words, giving a network with a couple of nodes, some of them can decide to become a server and, other nodes (i.e., clients) will be notified about the presence of servers.

 ## Usage

 Every node on the network (which is a client by default) should start discovering